nodesynctop/Dill/README.md

 ### 3.1 Faucet

-Get faucet into your wallet from the Andes channel.
+Get faucet into your EVM wallet from the Andes channel.
 Your wallet form before on galxe.

 Use  WinSCP or Terminus, Then go to folder `/dill/validator_keys` directory and get your `deposit_data-xxxx.json` file and upload it to the site bellow.